- Reviewed: 8 March 2018, 14:59 NZDT

 - On 28 June 2016, an armed attack and series of suicide bombings occurred at Istanbul’s Atatürk International Airport.
 At least 45 people were killed, including many civilians and foreign nationals.

-Further attacks in Ankara and Istanbul in the near future are expected.
-The terrorist groups ISIL, TAK and PKK, who have claimed responsibility for a number of recent attacks, have shown the intent to conduct further attacks, including in areas frequented by foreigners.
+Further attacks in Ankara and Istanbul are expected.
+The terrorist groups ISIL, TAK and PKK, who have claimed responsibility for a number of attacks, have shown the intent to conduct further attacks, including in areas frequented by foreigners.

-While most recent terrorist attacks in Turkey have targeted Turkish government institutions and security forces, increasingly attacks have occurred in tourist areas and locations frequented by foreigners, resulting in deaths and injuries.
-Attacks could occur anywhere in Turkey, including in Izmir, Adana, other major centres, tourist areas and along the Mediterranean and Aegean coasts.
+While most recent terrorist attacks in Turkey have targeted Turkish government institutions and security forces, attacks have occurred in tourist areas and locations frequented by foreigners, resulting in deaths and injuries.
 On 5 January 2017, an explosion outside a courthouse in central Izmir killed 2 people and injured at least 7 others.
 On 17 December 2016, an explosion in the city of Kayseri killed 14 people and injured many more.
 The attack targeted a bus carrying Turkish soldiers.

-New Zealanders throughout Turkey are advised to remain vigilant and keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
+New Zealanders throughout Turkey are advised to remain alert and keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising a high degree of vigilance in public places, especially around government buildings and sites associated with Turkish security forces.
-You should avoid all large public gatherings and be security conscious around landmark places known to be frequented by foreigners, such as embassies, tourist locations, shopping malls, entertainment areas, public transport facilities, airports, places of worship and identifiably western businesses.
+You should avoid all large crowds and public gatherings.
+Be security conscious around landmarks and places known to be frequented by foreigners, such as embassies, tourist locations, shopping malls, entertainment areas, public transport facilities, airports, places of worship and identifiably western businesses.
+Take official warnings seriously.

-If you are in a location affected by a recent attack, you should avoid the immediate vicinity, follow any instructions given by Turkish security forces and let your family in New Zealand know you are safe and well.
+If you are in a location affected by a recent attack, you should avoid the immediate vicinity as soon as it is safe to do so, follow any instructions given by Turkish security forces and let your family in New Zealand know you are safe and well.

 Areas bordering Syria

-Following the end of a ceasefire in 2015, there have been clashes between Turkish security forces and the PKK as well as a heightened threat from terrorism in south-east Turkey, where the PKK has focused its activity.
-There have been a high number of attacks targeting and killing security force personnel in this area and further attacks are likely.
+Following the end of a ceasefire in 2015, there have been clashes between Turkish security forces and the PKK (a designated terrorist actor).
+There have been a number of terrorist attacks targeting and killing security force personnel in south-east Turkey and further attacks are likely.
+Some temporary military restricted zones have been established in south-eastern provinces such as the Mount Ararat area.
+Do not attempt to enter these zones.

 Protests and demonstrations take place regularly throughout Turkey and could occur at short notice, especially in major cities and in the south-east of the country.
 There is a higher likelihood of protests and demonstrations occurring on days of national significance.

-On 16 April 2017, a national referendum on a constitutional reform package was held.
-Political tensions following the referendum remain heightened.
-There is the potential for further political gatherings and demonstrations in relation to the referendum.
 New Zealanders in Turkey are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 Turkish security forces may use tear gas and/or water cannons to disperse demonstrations.
-You should adhere to any instructions and restrictions issued by the local authorities, including curfews issued in response to protest activity.
+You should adhere to any instructions and restrictions issued by the local authorities, including curfews which can be imposed or extended with little warning.
+Review personal security plans, ensure communication connectivity and remain aware of your surroundings.

 General travel advice